rahonalab/CQPweb-docker/README.md

 - persistent volumes

 ## Installation
-1. Edit .env and secrets.env to fit your needs (see below for details).
+1. Edit .env.edit and secrets.env.edit to fit your needs (see below for details).
+Rename the former to .env and the latter to secrets.env
 2. `docker-compose build`
 3. `docker-compose up`
 4. When the system pops up "Ok, now you should run /var/www/html/CQPweb/bin/autosetup.php in order to finish the autosetup", run `docker-compose exec cqpweb bash` to enter CQPweb container terminal